VFSPhotoReady.com

 What happens

 Standing too close to a wall creates a shadow behind your head.
-Cream-colored or off-white walls look white to your eye but register as colored to the portal's AI.
-Overhead lighting creates uneven illumination that causes automatic rejection.
+A patterned wall, dark background, or colourful surface will cause rejection.
+Overhead lighting creates uneven illumination that can also get flagged.

 The fix: Stand at least 3 feet from the wall.
 Use natural light from the front, not overhead.
 Avoid windows behind you.

-VFSPhotoReady.com: AI Background Removal ($1 add-on) replaces your entire background with ICAO-compliant pure white — regardless of where you took the photo.
-Taken in your living room against a beige wall?
+VFSPhotoReady.com: AI Background Removal ($1 add-on) replaces your entire background with a clean plain white — regardless of where you took the photo.
+Taken in your living room against a patterned or coloured wall?
 Does not matter.
-Background guaranteed to pass.

 Mistake #3 — Mouth Open